Wireshark: An open-source forensic tool

 The capture window is shown above in figure 6.
 It consists of 3 different panes, which are as follows:

 A: The packet list pane – This displays all the packets in the current capture file.

 B: The packet detail panel – This shows the current packet selected in the “Packet List” pane with more details.

 C: The packet bytes panel – This shows the data of the current packet, which is selected in the “Packet List” pane.
 It is displayed in a hexadecimal file format.

 Figure 6 – Analyzing Captured Packets Contents

-In this stage, a new capture is started, and the web traffic is generated towards amazon.co.uk.
+A new capture is started at this stage, and the web traffic is generated toward amazon.co.uk.
 After this, the capture is then stopped.